Home → Frequently Asked Questions

 Do members of the public who attend remotely have access to meeting documents and materials?

-All documents and other materials must be made available to members of the public participating remotely to the same extent customarily available to the public attending in person.
+All documents and other materials must be made available to members of the public participating remotely to the same extent customarily available to the public attending in person, as long as additional costs are not incurred by the public body.
+A proposed policy regarding remote participation must be made available in advance of the meeting if meeting remotely.